pqrkchqps/diehard-dot-fund-school/beginner/decision_tools.md

 Loomio does not make decisions for you.
 Rather, we provide tools designed to

-1. Communicate what decisions are being made
+- Communicate what decision is being made
-2. Make it easy to participate
+- Make it easy to participate
-3. Highlight agreement and surface disagreement
+- Highlight agreement and surface disagreement
-4. Support development of understanding together, allowing people to change their minds.
+- Build shared understanding
+- Keep people informed of progress

+## All decisions follow a common pattern

+1. Author sets up the decision with title, details and options
+2. People participate
+3. People can change their minds as understanding develops
+4. A reminder is sent out the day before closing
-5. Keep people informed of the stages in the process.
+5. The poll closes, and everyone is informed of the results

-Here's how these tools work.
+6. The author sets an outcome, notifying everyone of what will happen next

+Once you've tried one tool, you'll be familiar with them all.

 ## Time poll
 _Find a time to meet_